 Going into too much technical detail

 What applies to jargon will also apply to technology in detail.
 Just because you get excited about tiny technical nuances does not mean your (non-technical) audience is going to follow you.
 Keep it simple.
-Explain things as you would to a 10year old.
-That way you can ensure that your potential clients who didn’t have your technical education will be able to get excited with you.
+Explain things as you would to a 10 year old.
+That way you can ensure that your potential clients (who don’t have your technical background) will be able to get excited about your topic with you.

-This one is not only true for blogging for engineers, of course.
+This one is true for more than blogging for engineers, of course.
 As I mentioned in the introduction, creating relevant content for your website is of utmost importance.
 The key is that you do this regularly.
 Write consistently, whether that’s monthly, every other week or ideally weekly, stick to a schedule.
 This is the best way to get traction and build up an audience.

 Over to you